If you’re feeling the urge to do some good, you’re not alone. October through December has

 50. Share One Good Thing

 What if your One Good Thing inspired another and another until millions (or heck, billions) of people are doing Good Things?
-Together, we want to create a movement of Goodness.
+That’s a whole lot of impact.
 So do One Good Thing (any good thing) and share it on social with the hashtag #DoOneGoodThing to spread the word.